wortwart/time-tracker-cli/README.md

 ## Project State

-This CLI time tracker is based on [danibram's work](https://github.com/danibram/time-tracker-cli) and tries to improve on it.
+This CLI time tracker is based on [danibram's work](https://github.com/danibram/time-tracker-cli) and tries to improve on it (but hasn't done so yet).
 Wishlist:

 - Daily report (all tasks or only one)
 - Timer status: Is there a timer running?
 Which task(s)?